cedx/webstorage.dart/docs/usage/api.md

 }
 ```

-!!! info
-	The value is deserialized using the [`jsonDecode`](https://api.dart.dev/stable/dart-convert/jsonDecode.html) function.
+?> The value is deserialized using the [jsonDecode](https://api.dart.dev/stable/dart-convert/jsonDecode.html) function.

 Returns `null` or the given default value if the key is not found.